efeelize/eng/kaiyan/work/new_job/professional_skils.md

 # 14.quote unquote [phr.所谓的]
 > we use it when we want to distance ourselves from an idea,but still say it.

+# 15.your values should be well aligned with company & match up with & fit
+> it's a fit, these people, these values, these passions, they all fit with the company, they're all aligned with the company.Basically they all match up with the company.

+# 16.framing [v.立框架]
+> 1)It'a a structure.
+Well, I mean, if you look at a photograph, and a lot of times the photograph or the piece of art will be framed.
+They have that wood around it.Giving it a structure.Yeah, if you put a frame on a painting, sometimes the frame is more expensive than the actually painting.Sure, I mean it could be made from, like, really expensive wood, or could have really you know, beautiful carvings /'kɑrvɪŋ/ [n.雕刻品] in it.

+> 2)But in the sense it basically, when you frame something, you just kind of telling it in a way you say it,essentially.In this case, he's framing problems in a way that leads the whole team to deliver.

+- It's important to frame an argument so that it's relevant and easy to understand.[你的论证要有框架，这样更好切中主题而且易于理解]

+- I was surprised how strong he was considering his wiry /'waɪəri/  frame.[骨架很瘦]

 # III.pattern
 ***Josh, why do you think you’d be a good fit for this position?***